 As discussed in Chapter 4, Section 4.9, all monitoring network subsidence monitoring stations in the Basin, and three additional sites outside of the Basin are designated as representative monitoring sites (Figure 5-4).
 Detrimental impacts of subsidence include groundwater storage reductions and potential damage to infrastructure, such as large pipelines, roads, bridges and canals.
-However, the Basin does not currently have infrastructure of this type, and storage losses are small enough they may be considered superficial.
+However, the Basin does not currently have infrastructure of this type, and storage losses are small enough they are unlikely to have a meaningful effect on the Basin water budget.